North Sails NEWS

 A trouble-free spinnaker set starts with careful packing and proper hook up.
 Most spinnakers can be packed by running the luff tapes to make sure the sail is not twisted as it is packed into the turtle.
 Large spinnakers and heavy air spinnakers can be set in stops that keep the spinnaker from filling before it is fully hoisted.

 Regardless of how the spinnaker is packed, the head and two clews should be secured at the top of the turtle.
 Before each hoist check and recheck to make sure the halyard and sheets are not twisted or fouled.
+Make sure sure your tack line is on top of the spinnaker sheets, for inside jibes.
+Tack goes under the sheets for an outside jibe, or blow-through jibe.
+These are most common on grand prix style boats.

 Bear Away Set